tessalt/coffeescriptbook/book.md

 ```

-Now lets select the `Mustache` layer and animate it's size using the `scale` property:
+Now lets select the `mustache` layer and animate its size using the `scale` property:

 ```
 file.popup.on Events.AnimationEnd, ->